thisMatter.comEconomics

-Tax Incidence: How the tax Burden is Shared Between Buyers and Sellers
+Tax Incidence: How the Tax Burden is Shared between Buyers and Sellers

 Only if either demand or supply was either completely elastic or inelastic will the tax burden fall entirely on either the buyer or the seller.
-Between these 2 extremes, tax incidence varies continuously from a perfectly inelastic supply or perfectly elastic demand, where the buyer assumes the entire burden of the tax to the perfectly elastic supply or perfectly inelastic demand where the sellers bear the entire burden.
+Between these 2 extremes, tax incidence varies continuously from a perfectly inelastic supply or perfectly elastic demand, where the sellers assumes the entire burden of the tax to the perfectly elastic supply or perfectly inelastic demand where the buyers bear the entire burden.
 As can be seen in the diagrams below, the tax burden will fall more on the buyer if demand is inelastic or supply is elastic, but will fall more on the seller if demand is elastic or supply is inelastic.

 Does a Tax Shift the Demand or Supply Curve?

 The above diagrams shows how the tax incidence on buyer and seller is apportioned by a tax assessed on the seller by showing it as a shift in the supply curve caused by the tax.
 A similar argument can be made for a tax on the buyer.
-Some have argued that these shifts in the curves occurs because the quantity supplied or demanded is less with the tax then without it.
+Some have argued that these shifts in the curves occur because the quantity supplied or demanded is less with the tax than without it.

 Some people have argued that to determine the tax incidence of a tax, one must first decide whether the demand curve or the supply curve has shifted, then find a new market equilibrium.
 However, I believe that this unnecessarily complicates the analysis.
 A tax does not shift either the demand or the supply curve at all.
 In the traditional supply-demand diagram, there is a tacit assumption that the seller receives what the buyer pays.
 However, the imposition of the tax means that the buyer will pay more than what the seller receives — the difference goes to the government.
 Therefore, the demand and supply curve do not, in actuality, intersect.
 Instead, there are 2 new equilibria — the buyer's equilibrium price and the seller's equilibrium price.
 The tax incidence can still be measured by the elasticities of demand and supply, but it is unnecessary to shift either curve.